ManojTella/Mini-Project--Application-of-NN/README.md

 Rainfall Prediction is the application of science and technology to predict the amount of rainfall over a region.
 It is important to exactly determine the rainfall for effective use of water resources, crop productivity and pre-planning of water structures.
 ## Algorithm:
 1.Import necessary libraries.
+2.Apply the rainfall dataset to algoritm.
+3.Read the dataset.
+4.Plot the graph and correlation matrix.
+5.Study the final output.

 ## Program:
 ```